What Is a Quant?

 An increasing number of quants are moving to tech companies, applying their skills to pricing algorithms, marketplace optimisation, ad bidding, and financial products within tech firms.

-For opportunities by location, explore our city guides covering all major UK financial centres.
+For opportunities by location, explore our London quant jobs guide and other city pages covering major financial centres.

 Essential Quant Skills